theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 _Make no assumptions about reciprocation.
 You have to be positive, not naive._

-Maybe a more realisting assumption is:
+Maybe a more realistic assumption is:
 "They will lie to me, they will take advantage of me.
 Let me negotiate reciprocation, instead of expecting it."

 So what are the myths of Win-win Negotiations and how do we get over them?